AllenInstitute/scrattch.mapping/README.md

 While we advice using the provided docker, you can also install scrattch.mapping directly from github as follows:

-*Note: slight edits to installation will be needed while repo is private.*
+*Note: slight edits to installation will be needed while repo is private.
+Also note that `doMC` may need to be installed manually from the download at https://r-forge.r-project.org/R/?group_id=947 if you use Windows.*

 ```
 # Quickly, but without the vignettes: